-Here's how Stan remembers the encounter with Gillooly, according to an interview with Entertainment Weekly, "He picked the restaurant, so we went there, we sat down, and the first thing he said to me was, ‘So… why would anyone want to do this?’
-Like, ‘why would you want to do this?
+In fact, the real Gillooly met with the actor who portrays him in the movie, Sebastian Stan.
+Here's how Stan remembers the encounter with Gillooly, according to an interview with Entertainment Weekly: "He picked the restaurant, so we went there, we sat down, and the first thing he said to me was, ‘So… why would anyone want to do this?’
+Like, ‘Why would you want to do this?
 Why would you want to be in this movie?'"

-Where Is He Now?
+Where Is Jeff Gillooly Now?

 The most common question I'm ever asked, if it comes up, 'Do you regret what you did?'
 I guess that's kind of a yes-and-a-no question.
 Yes, it was pretty darn stupid.
 It was pretty ridiculous.
 But in the same instance, I'm a big believer in how you lay out your life and how each step you take, each opportunity you use — whether for good or for bad — kind of leads you down the road.
 I'm real happy with my life, I'm real happy with the way it's turned out.
 I've got two beautiful kids with my ex-wife and I've got a lot of good friends.
 What's there to regret?
 Not much.

 If you or someone you know is experiencing domestic abuse, call 911 or the National Domestic Violence Hotline at 1(800) 799-SAFE (7233) or visit thehotline.org.
 If you or someone you know has been sexually assaulted, you can call the National Sexual Assault Telephone Hotline at 800-656-HOPE (4673) or visit online.rainn.org.